-Duke Ferdinand has been forced into exile from the court by the usurping Duke Frederick.
+Duke Senior has been forced into exile from the court by the usurping Duke Frederick.
 He takes refuge in the Forest of Arden with a band of faithful lords.
 Rosalind, his daughter, is kept uneasily at court as a companion to her cousin Celia, Frederick's daughter.

 Orlando de Boys, the youngest son of the late Sir Rowland de Boys, has been kept in poverty by his brother Oliver since his father's death.
 Orlando decides to wrestle for his fortune at Frederick's court, where he sees Rosalind and they fall in love.